mjohnson324/blockhead/README.md

 ### Background:

 Blockhead is a game that is based on the 3D puzzle game bloxors, in which the players must move a rectangular prism across a board into a hole.
-The main differences with this game will be as follows:

-1. The view will be strictly overhead.
+The main difference with this game is that the view will be strictly overhead.
-2. Players will have a limited number of moves at their disposal.
-Step onto the same space too many times and it disappears.

 ### Functionality & MVP:

 Blockhead

-- [ ] Render boards to the screen
+- [ ] Render tiles to the screen
+- [ ] Make block movable with arrow keys
+- [ ] Block falls off board if not set on tiles, resetting level
 - [ ] Make board tiles change color/disappear depending number of steps taken
-- [ ] Make block movable with arrow keys.
 - [ ] production README

 ### Architecture and Technologies:

 - 'JavaScript' (game logic)
-- 'React' (?) (rendering of board tiles)
+- 'Canvas' (rendering of board tiles and block)
 - 'Webpack' (bundle JS files)

 The game will require the following files: